MuhammedTech/Debugger/README.md

 # The Debugger System
 ##### Debugger app made using Flask

-*In order to view the app in live mode go to https://thedebugger.herokuapp.com/
+*In order to view the app in live mode go to https://thedebugger.herokuapp.com/*

-To get the full experience login as a Project Manager role. *
+To get the full experience login as a Project Manager role

 ***username : expert***

 ***password : expert***

+## Motivation

 ##About